Athlon projects the top 25 teams for 2019

 24. Iowa State

 Iowa State is on the rise under coach Matt Campbell.
 The Cyclones are coming off back-to-back winning records in Big 12 play for the first time in program history, and this is the first time Iowa State has been projected by Athlon Sports to finish in the top 25.
 Running back David Montgomery and receiver Hakeem Butler left big shoes to fill in Ames after leaving early for the NFL Draft.
 However, the news wasn't all bad for the offense this offseason.
 Tom Manning returned to Ames from the NFL to call the plays, and quarterback Brock Purdy is one of the Big 12's rising stars.
 As a freshman in 2018, Purdy went 6-2 as the starter and threw for 2,250 yards and 16 touchdowns.
 The offensive line has room to improve but brings back all five starters from last season.
 Replacing Montgomery might be more of a committee approach, while Deshaunte Jones, Tarique Milton and transfer La'Michael Pettway lead the way at receiver.
 Iowa State led the Big 12 in run defense and held opposing offenses to just 22.9 points a game (also best in the conference).
 This unit boasts a strong front seven, anchored by end JaQuan Bailey and nose guard Ray Lima up front, with Marcel Spears and Mike Rose providing support at linebacker.
 The biggest concern for coordinator Jon Heacock rests at cornerback in finding a replacement for standout Brian Peavy and D'Andre Payne.
+Sophomore Anthony Johnson had a solid year as a backup at cornerback last fall and should be an answer at that position for 2019.

 For a variety of reasons, Missouri will be an interesting team to watch in 2019.
 The Tigers were banned from postseason play this year due to NCAA violations, but the program filed an appeal in hopes of overturning that decision.
 The postseason uncertainty could hang over this program into the 2019 campaign, but regardless of what happens with the appeal, the on-field product should be entertaining.
 Coach Barry Odom's team possesses a dynamic offense, led by Clemson transfer Kelly Bryant at quarterback and some of the SEC's top talent at the skill positions.
 Bryant is more mobile than last year's starter (Drew Lock), so coordinator Derek Dooley will have to tweak the offense to fit his skill set.
 Running back Larry Rountree will run behind a strong offensive line that returns three starters, and tight end Albert Okwuegbunam is the best in college football at his position.
 Missouri's high-powered offense should provide some cover for a defense that has to replace standout lineman Terry Beckner, must identify and develop a couple of players to rush the passer off the edge, and needs better play out of the secondary.
 Tackle Jordan Elliott is a rising star, and linebacker Cale Garrett should challenge for All-America honors.
 Missouri has started slow but picked up steam over the second half of the season in back-to-back years.
 The schedule affords an opportunity for a fast start.
 The Tigers play five out of their first six games at home and could be 8-0 going into the Nov.
 9 showdown at Georgia.